Ricky12Awesome/kbot/README.md

 I'm making this for the fun of it.
 It's pretty much does what every other bot does.

 This bot is going to be very configurable as well.

+# Commands
+- `test` - A test command to test stuff
+- `help` - Gives help about a command
+- `info` - Gives info about the bot
+- `purge` - Purges messages
+- `say` - Tell the bot to say something
+- more coming soon...